Product Design, Manufacturing & Innovation Resources

 Disclaimer: innovation.world has no financial incentive whatsoever, nor any ownership in the product reviewed.
 Products are chosen based on the only factor of having interesting or original designs to share with other industries.
 These products are on the market for years; Innovation.world has not and does not disclose any special or confidential information, but only what is visible by dismounting, observation and knowledge from similar technologies.
 Note however that these designs may be patented by their respective owners.

-This particular product is copyrighted & produced by Petzl
+To the best of our knowledge, this particular product is copyrighted and produced by Petzl.

 Design Review